 Science Education Resource Center (SERC)

-I am Director of the Science Education Resource Center at Carleton College where I am involved in a variety of projects that support improvements in undergraduate education and geoscience education (K-gray).
+As Director of the Science Education Resource Center at Carleton College I lead our work to improve education guiding projects to completion, developing new directions, raising funds and managing our staff.
+I am the Executive Director of the National Association of Geoscience Teachers (NAGT) where I work to ensure that the organization is financially healthy, running smoothly and most important maximizing its support for learning about the Earth.
+I am the lead PI for InTeGrate, the NSF STEP Center in the Geosciences which aims to transform geoscience education so that students of all kinds have opportunities to learn about the Earth in the context of the resource and environmental issues faced by civilization today.
 My work includes organizing workshops and other activities for faculty and educators of all types, developing web-resources that link teaching resources, pedagogy and discussion, and researching learning by geoscientists, faculty and students.
 Topics of focus include bringing research results on teaching and learning into broader use in the geosciences, understanding geoscience expertise, and building strong geoscience departments.
-Much of this work contributes to the National Association of Geoscience Teachers (NAGT), and the National Science Digital Library (NSDL).
+I am the Executive Director of the National Association of Geoscience Teachers

-Synthesis of Research on Learning part of Research on Learning:Synthesis Study
+Synthesis of Research on Thinking and Learning in the Geosciences part of Research on Learning:Synthesis Study

 This project synthesizes existing knowledge and articulates unanswered questions in critical areas of research on cognition and learning relevant to the Geosciences.

 Bringing MARGINS Research into the Classroom part of MARGINS Data in the Classroom

 A series of workshops devoted to the development of classroom-ready web-based mini-lessons incorporating MARGINS Data.

 On the Cutting Edge part of Cutting Edge